|

 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.

-This poem is the hardest I have ever written, from start to finish it took over a year. for a lost friend
+This poem is the hardest I have ever written and my most satisfying, from start to finish it took over a year. for a lost friend

 TINY ACORNS